RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

       - Time of Day is the main control for time on UDS, and by default will determine the position of the sun and the moon.

-      - Sky Mode, Color Mode, and Project Mode, which broadly determine the features and behavior of UDS.
+      - Sky Mode, Color Mode, Project Mode, and Feature Level, which broadly determine the features and behavior of UDS.
 See the sections below for information about each.

       - Cloud Coverage and Fog, which determine how cloudy the sky is and how foggy the scene will be.
-Note, if Ultra Dynamic Weather also exists in your level, these will be controlled by UDW's weather state.
+Note, if Ultra Dynamic Weather also exists in your level, these values are controlled as part of the weather state, from UDW.

       - Simple adjustments like Saturation, Contrast, Overall Intensity, and Night Brightness.
 These can be used for basic visual tweaks of the sky and lighting.